John Deacon: Retirement

-Deacon was so upset by Mercury's death in November 1991, it resulted in a significant reduction in his musical activity.
+Deacon was distraught by Mercury's death in November 1991 and this caused a significant reduction in his musical activity.
 He said, "As far as we are concerned, this is it.
 There is no point carrying on.
 It is impossible to replace Freddie."
 After playing live with Queen three more times: at The Freddie Mercury Tribute Concert for AIDS Awareness on 20 April 1992, in a charity concert with Roger Taylor at Cowdray House in Midhurst on 18 September 1993, and at the opening of the Bejart Ballet in Paris on 17 January 1997, performing only "The Show Must Go On" with Elton John on lead vocals – he decided to retire from music.
-He re-appeared only briefly by joining his former bandmates in October 1997 for the recording of the final Queen song "No-One but You (Only the Good Die Young)", included on the Queen Rocks album released a month later.
-Deacon has reportedly spoken unfavourably about the May/Taylor/Robbie Williams cover of "We Are the Champions", recorded for A Knight's Tale.
+He reappeared only briefly by joining his former bandmates in October 1997 for the recording of the final Queen song "No-One but You (Only the Good Die Young)", included on the Queen Rocks album released a month later.
+Deacon described the cover of "We Are the Champions" by May, Taylor and Robbie Williams – recorded for A Knight's Tale – as "rubbish".

 Deacon has stayed out of the public eye since retiring.
 He chose not to be present at Queen's induction into the Rock and Roll Hall of Fame in 2001.
 He also did not join the collaboration with singer Paul Rodgers (as Queen + Paul Rodgers), where he was replaced on bass by Danny Miranda.
 On the Queen + Paul Rodgers collaboration album The Cosmos Rocks, the bass duties were split between May and Rodgers, but Deacon was thanked in the notes on the CD.
-Brian May has since said that Deacon is still involved on the business side of Queen but chooses to stay out of the limelight.
+May has since said that Deacon is still involved on the business side of Queen but chooses to stay out of the limelight.
 May also confirmed that Deacon approved of the making of the band's biopic Bohemian Rhapsody, where he was played by Joseph Mazzello.
+Deacon also appeared as a character in the parody biopic Weird: The Al Yankovic Story, played by David Dastmalchian.

-In 2013, a newly-discovered species of the genus Heteragrion (Odonata : Zygoptera) from Brazil was named Heteragrion johndeaconi after Deacon, in honour of his musical and songwriting skills; one of four Heteragrion flatwing damselflies named after the bandmates, paying tribute to the 40th anniversary of Queen's founding.
+In 2013, a newly-discovered species of the genus Heteragrion (Odonata: Zygoptera) from Brazil was named Heteragrion johndeaconi after Deacon, in honour of his musical and songwriting skills; one of four Heteragrion flatwing damselflies named after the bandmates, paying tribute to the 40th anniversary of the release of Queen's first album.

-In a 2014 interview with Rolling Stone magazine regarding the forthcoming Queen + Adam Lambert North American tour with Adam Lambert, May and Taylor admitted that they no longer have much contact with Deacon except regarding finances, with Taylor stating that "[Deacon]'s completely retired from any kind of social contact", and describing him as "a little fragile".
+In a 2014 interview with Rolling Stone magazine regarding the forthcoming Queen + Adam Lambert North American tour with Adam Lambert, May and Taylor said that they no longer had much contact with Deacon except regarding finances, with Taylor stating that Deacon had "completely retired from any kind of social contact" and describing him as "a little fragile".
 May added, however, "he still keeps an eye on the finances, though.
 John Deacon is still John Deacon.
 We don't undertake anything financial without talking to him."
 Session bassist Neil Fairclough played on the tour.
+Apart from financial approvals, Deacon occasionally joins May and Taylor in signing auction items.